celestiaorg/celestia-app/docs/architecture/adr-008-square-size-independent-message-commitments.md

 ## Positive celestia-app changes

 - Simplifies the creation of PFBs because users don't need to create commitments for multiple square sizes.
-  - Reduces the size of [MsgWirePayForBlob](https://github.com/celestiaorg/celestia-app/blob/6f3b3ae437b2a70d72ff6be2741abb8b5378caa0/x/payment/types/tx.pb.go#L32-L40)s because MessageShareCommitment can be modified from an array of maximum length 8 (for all valid square sizes) to a single MessageShareCommitment.
+  - Reduces the size of `MsgWirePayForBlob` because ShareCommitment can be modified from an array of maximum length 8 (for all valid square sizes) to a single ShareCommitment.
   - Simplifies the malleation process because this ADR enables a future refactor to remove WireMsgPayForBlob entirely ([issue](https://github.com/celestiaorg/celestia-app/issues/951)).
 Previously multiple signatures were included in a WireMsgPayForBlob and only one was used to construct the MsgPayForBlob that ended up on-chain but this ADR results in only one signature needed on the wrapping SDK message and the SDK message that ends up on-chain.
   - This renders the following issues obsolete:
     - <https://github.com/celestiaorg/celestia-app/issues/236>